gbazack/PythonProgramming/Practice_Exam1.1_Skulix.md

-## Tutorial 1: School Management System 1
+## Practice Exam 1: School Management System

 In this practice exam, you will implement a school management system with Python data structures such as list and dictionary and interact with it via functions.
 More precisely, you'll:
 1. Create databases: